R4qun3/Acronyms/README.md

 # Beginner Projects
-SJust a couple of small projects to help me get to grips with this 'Python' thing
+Just a couple of small projects to help me get to grips with this 'Python' thing